discommand/discommand/packages/discommand/README.md

 ## Installation

-- **alert! this is using ES Module.
-If you're using TypeScript, 4.7 or higher.
+- **alert! this is Pure ES Module.
 [See this document for details.](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)**
 - this is use for discord.js@14
 - **Required by node.js 16.9.0 or higher**